Viasil Reviews: The natural performance enhancer for you?

 Rating: 7 / 10

 Viasil’s safety profile isn’t bad, primarily because it doesn’t use particularly high doses of any one ingredient.
 The company banks on the combination of ingredients working to provide results without clearly identifiable safety risks.
-But that doesn’t mean those risks aren’t there.
-In fact, just as a lack of research into Viasil’s specific combination of ingredients makes it difficult to ascertain its ultimate effectiveness, that research deficit obscures any potential claims of safety.
+But that doesn’t mean risks aren’t there.
+In fact, just as a lack of research into Viasil’s specific ingredient mix makes it difficult to ascertain its ultimate effectiveness, that research deficit obscures any potential claims of safety.

 When we look at the individual components, we see ingredients that are mostly safe for most people.
-Studies looking into each have occasionally found recurrent adverse effects or a threat of contraindication with particular medications.
+Studies regarding each ingredient have occasionally found recurrent adverse effects or a threat of contraindication with particular medications.
 For example, research into icariin — the beneficial component in horny goat weed extract — reveals a high potential for interactions with various drugs with as-yet-unknown consequences.
-And considering the compound’s ability to act like a PDE-5 inhibitor, there may be additional dangers to those with blood pressure issues.
+And considering icariin’s ability to act like a PDE-5 inhibitor, there may be additional dangers to those with blood pressure issues.

-Less severe side effects are also not uncommon, including digestive discomfort, breathing problems, headache, and heart palpitations.
+Milder side effects — including digestive discomfort, breathing problems, headache, and heart palpitations — are also not uncommon.
 These effects are not unique to Viasil; most male enhancement products have relatively similar safety profiles, offset only by moderate ingredient variety and dosage differences.

-The best thing you can do before adding Viasil or any male enhancement product to your regimen would be to talk to your doctor and review all of your options.
+The best thing you can do before adding Viasil (or any male enhancement product) to your regimen would be to talk to your doctor and review all of your options, making sure to mention any heart issues you may have.
+When speaking with a doctor, it’s a good idea to describe Viasil as something that may act like a PDE-5 inhibitor.

 Cost